-- Use the Server and Folder drop-down menus to specify the federated server where the service will be published and the folder where it will be stored.
-Optionally create a folder.
+- Use the Server and Folder drop-down menus to specify the federated server where the service is published and the folder where it is stored.
+Optionally, create a folder.

 By default, the service is stored in the root folder of the server.

-The Server and Folder options appear only if you are sharing to ArcGIS Enterprise using the Reference registered data option.
+The Server and Folder options appear only if you are sharing a web feature layer that references registered data to ArcGIS Enterprise.
 In this case, you can also click the Data Stores button to open the Manage Registered Data Stores pane.
 Use this pane to register geodatabases and folders with federated servers.

 - Under Share with, specify how the web layer will be shared: